-The Environmental Health Department of Strabane District Council dealt with approximately 267 planning consultations during 2012.
+The Environmental Health Department of Strabane District Council dealt with approximately 269 planning consultations during 2013.
 The majority of such consultations related to wind energy projects, other renewables and single one-off dwellings as is commonplace in a rural district such as Strabane District Council.
 However there were a number of consultations in relation to other developments including sand and gravel quarries and other commercial development.
 The Environmental Health Department continues to assess the potential impact of such developments on local air quality and makes recommendations to DOE Planning Service accordingly, particularly where developments are within or adjoining existing Air Quality Management Areas.
-Recommendations are also made to the Industrial Pollution and Radiochemical Inspectorate of the Northern Ireland Environment Agency in relation to existing or proposed industrial processes controlled under the Pollution Prevention and Control Regulations (NI) 2003 (as amended).
+Recommendations are also made to the Industrial Pollution and Radiochemical Inspectorate of the Northern Ireland Environment Agency in relation to existing or proposed industrial processes controlled under the Pollution Prevention and Control (Industrial Emissions) Regulations (NI) 2013.